acil-bwh/slowdown-covid19/index.md

 ### How does it work?
 We have used three major public X-ray databases to isolate cases with pneumonia.
 We have further subclassified those cases signs of mild vs. moderate/severe pneumonia to train an artificial intelligence system that can detect early pneumonia as a potential sign of COVID19 infection and health status worsening.
-The network that we have impletemed is inspired on an [efficient network] (https://www.nature.com/articles/s41598-019-42557-4?proof=trueMay%252F)
+The network that we have impletemed is inspired on an [efficient network architecture] (https://www.nature.com/articles/s41598-019-42557-4?proof=trueMay%252F)

 Our current performace characteristics on an independent testing set